magenta/magenta/magenta/demos/NIPS_2016/README.md

 __DISCLAIMER__
 > This demo uses Magenta, Ableton Live, MaxMSP, and Mira.
 It also only works on OSX.
 As a fair warning, it will take a bit of familiarity with this software for you to successfully connect all the pieces.
-It was developed specifically for the NIPS conference and is not designed around easy installation and maintenance. or the NIPS conference and is not designed around easy installation and maintenance.
+It was developed specifically for the NIPS conference and is not designed around easy installation and maintenance.

 > If you do not have access to these pieces of software, a [simplified version](/magenta/interfaces/midi) of the demo without these